MarcusPy/GTFO-Datablock-Edit-Helper/README.md

-i know you can do almost the same in n++ but this features automatic saves after every operation, i guess
+I know you can do almost the same in n++ but my creation features automatic saves after every operation and goes through the most useful knowledge of RegEx that comes in handy for next-level editing of GTFO DataBlocks

-new to python, get off me
+im new to python, give me a break about my code not being perfect in every aspect